 Leaf Propagation

-• Let it dry for a day to form a callus.
+- Let it dry for a day.
+This gives it token to form a callus.

 Rhizome Division

-• Remove the plant from its pot and separate healthy rhizomes.
+- Take your plant out of its pot and separate the healthy rhizomes.

-• Plant the rhizomes in fresh soil and water sparingly.
+- Plant the rhizomes in fresh soil and water it a little.

 9. Fertilize Lightly

-• Use a balanced houseplant fertilizer diluted to half strength.
+- Use houseplant fertilizer and make sure you dilute it to half strength.

-• Apply only during the growing season (spring and summer) no more than once a month.
+- Only use it during the spring and summer and no more than once a month.

 10. Rotate Your Plant